Spokeo/statify/README.md

 [![Build Status](https://travis-ci.org/Spokeo/statify.png?branch=master)](https://travis-ci.org/Spokeo/statify)

 Pop this gem in your rails >= 3 application.
-This gem will utilize a statsd instance and easily track basic performance stats for your application.
-This gem can track the following:
+Simply give this gem the location of your statsd instance and it can seamlessly track the following:

-- Performance stats broken down by controller and action and further broken down by view rendering times and SQL duration times.
+- Performance stats broken down by controller and action and further broken down by view, database, and overall runtimes
-- SQL calls durations
+- Overall SQL calls durations
-- Ruby garbage collection stats (this will run after every controller response)
+- Ruby garbage collection stats (this will run after every controller response cycle)
 - Cache hit and miss rates

 ## Installation